postman-open-technologies/knowledge-base/R/oas_paths_operations.md

 ### DELETE

 - DELETE is the \#4 ranked operation
-- Across the 75,490 responses for DELETE, the most common responses are `200` 17,174 (22.8%), `404` 10,264 (13.6%), `204` 10,220 (13.5%),
+- Across the 75,490 responses for DELETE, the most common values are `200` 17,174 (22.8%), `404` 10,264 (13.6%), `204` 10,220 (13.5%),
   `400` 8,837 (11.7%), and `401` 7,067 (9.4%)